Chocolate Frankenstein Cake…he did the mash, he did the monster mash, the monster mash, it was a graveyard smash!

 - Take your last peanut M&M and stick it under the eyes as his nose.
 (I used brown, but green would be cute too!)

-- Now take your pipping bag and draw on his mouth and scar.
+- Now take your piping bag and draw on his mouth and scar.

-Bring Frankenstein with you this weekend, I promise he will be a smash!
+Bring this Chocolate Frankenstein Cake with you this weekend, I promise he will be a smash!